humaidq/huma.id/content/projects/iglu.md

 - Archive the binary (using `xz`)

-It then places it in the marketplace repository, and stores them in categories depending on the platform (just like Debian's APT).
+It then places it in the marketplace repository, and stores them in categories depending on the platform/architecture (just like Debian's APT).

 #### 2.6.
 Marketplace